genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/01_excel-reference.md

 ![](/img/unable-to-parse.png)

 The first column in each worksheet is always used as the primary key for the table.

-#### The views file
+### The views file

-The script automatically finds where jopins are required.
+The script automatically finds where joins are required.
 Inside the Views file, any exceptions are highlighted.

 The conversion creates derived fields - simple calculations based on other fields in the view.